Variational Inference for Sparse Poisson Regression: Posterior predictive mass function

 { where ${\rm LN}(x; \mu, \sigma^2)$ stands for the pdf of the univariate log-normal distribution. }

-The predictive probability mass function in \eqref{Lpd} can be obtained using a {univariate} numerical integration, and might be used for obtaining a point predictor (e.g., most likely predictor) and a prediction interval (e.g., the most likely prediction interval) for $y_0$ given $x_0$ and $(X,y)$.
+The predictive probability mass function in \eqref{Lpd} can be obtained using a {univariate} numerical integration, and might be used for obtaining a point predictor (e.g., most likely predictor) and a prediction interval (e.g., the most likely prediction interval) for $y_0$ given $x_0$ and $(X,y)$. { Evaluating this single-variable integral with deterministic numerical methods (e.g., Gaussian quadrature) is computationally very cheap and achieves high precision without the sampling error inherent in Monte Carlo methods, which would require drawing a large number of samples from a high-dimensional multivariate posterior.
+Consequently, the above method is not only more accurate but also faster than a sampling-based alternative for calculating prediction intervals.}

 For { the Bernoulli-VB} method, we have

 Using re-paramerization $\lambda_{0\gamma} = \exp\{x_0\Gamma{ \boldsymbol\beta}\}$, we see that

 Since, for the Bernoulli-VB method, after using sparsity-enforcing thresholds, the parameters ${ P_j^{(B)}}$ take only 0 and 1 values, { equation \eqref{Lpd21} can be expressed more succinctly as}